Zubby-Daniel/mysales-app/README.md

 * You can RESET/REFRESH the App when you're done with your activities there.

 * The page is RESPONSIVE.
 Hence, you can resize your browser to see the different styles.

+## FUTURE IMPROVEMENTS :
+ *I will refactor the code to obey the D.R.Y Principle.

+ The "submit" button is not working for now.
+In the future, I'd like to create a database so that the data will be submitted and stored.